OnlinePseudonym/neighborhood_map/README.md

 ## Instructions

-Open the index.html in your browser, there is are various buttons along the top that will load new points of interest and open a filterable list of the locations at the bottom of your screen.
+Open the index.html in your browser, there are various buttons along the top that will load new points of interest and open a filterable list of the locations at the bottom of your screen.

 ## License